geekroot/git-intro/README.md

 ### Sahil Bhola
 > Here is a quote : difference between javascript and java is the same as in car and carpet

+### Shikhar Sharma
+> Try to achieve what you like, otherwise you have to like what you achieve.

+### Shubham Pal
+> Nelson Mandela: "It always seems impossible until its done."

 ### SHIVAM SHUKLA
 > The fastest way to do many things is to do one thing at a time.

 ### Smiti Khurana
 > hardwork is key to success

-### Shubham Pal
-> Nelson Mandela: "It always seems impossible until its done."

 ### Sujeet Kumar
 > Have an attitute of gratitude

+### Tanmay Mohan
+> You mess with the server log you get the glock :)

-### Shikhar Sharma
+### Tyler N
-> Try to achieve what you like, otherwise you have to like what you achieve.
+> I'm letting life hit me till it gets tired.
+Then I'll hit back.

 ### vishal bhardwaj
 > if you change nothing, nothing will change.